weiezhang/weiezhang.github.io/_pages/about.md

 * Call for Papers for [EvalMG25 @ COLING 2025](https://evalmg.github.io/), 19 Jan 2025, Abu Dhabi, UAE.
 * Being selected as 2024 Young Tall Poppy SA Finalist.
 * Congratulations to Chang Dong, Liangwei Zheng, and Haojie Zhuang for 4 papers being accepted by CIKM 2025.
+* Congratulations to Yutong Qu on being selected as a 2024 IEEE WISC Scholarship winner.
 * Congratulations to Haojie Zhuang for his paper being accepted by NAACL 2024 main conference.
-* Congratulations to Lipin Guo, who has been awarded an [ACM-W scholarship for research conference attendance](https://women.acm.org/acm-w-scholarship-for-attendance-of-research-conferences-program/).

 ## Short Bio
 I am currently a Senior Lecturer and Associate Head of People and Culture at [The School of Computer and Mathematical Sciences](https://set.adelaide.edu.au/mathematical-sciences), researcher of [Australian Institute for Machine Learning](https://www.adelaide.edu.au/aiml/), [The University of Adelaide](http://www.adelaide.edu.au).
 I am also an Honorary Lecturer at [The School of Computing](https://www.mq.edu.au/faculty-of-science-and-engineering/departments-and-schools/school-of-computing), [Macquarie University](http://www.mq.edu.au/).